CBPFGMS/cbpfgms.github.io/cbpfbp/README.md

 # CBPF Unocha Page

-Data visualisation for the Country-based Pooled Funds (CBPF) page at unocha.org .
+Data visualisation for the Country-based Pooled Funds (CBPF) page at [unocha.org](http://www.unocha.org/our-work/humanitarian-financing/country-based-pooled-funds-cbpfs) .
 The datavis contains several elements:

-- A top banner showing the total contributions and allocations;
+- A top banner showing the total contributions for the selected year or period;
-- A bar chart showing the top 10 contributions and the top 10 allocations, plus other contributions and allocations;
+- A bar chart showing the top 10 donors and the top 10 CBPFs, plus other donors and CBPFs for the selected year or period, and the relationship between donors and CBPFs;
-- A beeswarm chart showing all contributions and allocations;
+- A beeswarm chart showing all donors and CBPFs for the selected year or period;
-- A stacked bar showing allocations by partners;

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/cbpfbp.png" width="450">